brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-28.md

 own?
 How would the spirit have gotten into his 'soul space' if what his mentor said was true?

-"*It'sss time to get out,"* the Dark Lord said, pulling him from his thoughts. "*You're ssstarting to prune."*
+"*It'sss time to get out,*" the Dark Lord said, pulling him from his thoughts. "*You're ssstarting to prune.*"

 Harry blinked, then nodded.
 Slowly, he dropped his legs and placed them underneath him.
 He stood and found the water only reached his naval.
 His